DFE-Digital/get-into-teaching-api-ruby-client/auto-generated-gem/docs/MailingListApi.md

 Adds a new member to the mailing list.

                  If the `CandidateId` is specified then the existing candidate will be                  added to the mailing list, otherwise a new candidate will be created.
-Validation errors may be present on the `MailingListAddMember` object as well as the hidden `Candidate` model that is mapped to; property names are consistent, so you should check for inclusion of the field in the key when linking an error message back to a property on the request model.
-For example, an error on `UkDegreeGradeId` can return under the keys `Candidate.Qualifications[0].UkDegreeGradeId` and `UkDegreeGradeId`.

 ### Example
 ```ruby